Princeton, Illinois: Economy

 Princeton's Main Street is lined with independent shops and restaurants.
-The south end, or downtown, is the historic retail center of town and still contains the city's only movie theater (The Apollo), the courthouse, the Bureau County Historical Society, historic Matson library building, main bank offices, as well as more service-oriented businesses.
+The south end, or downtown, is the historic retail center of town and still contains the city's only movie theater (The Apollo), the courthouse, the Bureau County Historical Society, the historic Matson library building, main bank offices, as well as more service-oriented businesses.
 The north end, also referred to as The Art District, is located about a mile uptown, north, and contains its own business district, park, and the city's historic Amtrak depot.
-In the past several years this area has undergone a transformation with the addition of upscale clothing stores and the restoration of a historic hotel building.
+In the past several years, this area has transformed with the addition of upscale clothing stores and the restoration of a historic hotel building.

 Major event

-Each year the city of Princeton holds its annual Homestead Festival the second weekend in September.
+Each year, the city of Princeton holds its annual Homestead Festival the second weekend in September.
 There are usually over one hundred entries in the parade.
-The homestead festival hosts a variety of events including the famous pork chop barbeque, a beer garden with local bands, children's events, craft show, and tasting booths.
+The homestead festival hosts a variety of events, including the famous pork chop barbecue, a beer garden with local bands, children's events, a craft show, and tasting booths.

 The festival, which began in 1971 as a celebration of the restoration of the Owen Lovejoy Homestead, now comprises a weekend of food, celebration, and the famous Homestead Parade.